 Instructor for graduate-student course

-Productive Paper Submission from an Editor’s Perspective
+Productive Paper Submission from a Journal Editor’s Perspective

 Grant Writing (focus on NIH format)